Greece Moments Greece Moments

 View of the mills

 Today, grain is no longer ground in them.
-To this end, they now house various facilities, including a library, a local history museum and a tourist information office.
-All mills are photogenically lined up along the large village square Chora Platia and are a terrific photo motif both during the day and in the evening.
+Instead, they now house various facilities, including a library, a local history museum and a tourist information office.
+All the mills are photogenically lined up along the large village square Chora Platia and make for a terrific photo motif both during the day and in the evening.

 Windmühlen von Astypalea Chora Tipps